-Morna is the recipient of the Dr Gavin Wallace Fellowship 2017 (hosted by Creative Learning, Aberdeen City Council), the New Playwrights Award 2014 (Playwrights' Studio, Scotland) and the 'Tomorrow at Noon' 2018 award for female playwrights (Jermyn Street Theatre).
-In 2018, she was selected for the New Zealand Playwright Exchange.
+Morna was named Scots Writer of the Year at the inaugural Scots Language Awards in 2019.
+She was the recipient of the Dr Gavin Wallace Fellowship 2017 (hosted by Creative Learning, Aberdeen City Council), the New Playwrights Award 2014 (Playwrights' Studio, Scotland) and the 'Tomorrow at Noon' 2018 award for female playwrights (Jermyn Street Theatre).
+In 2018, she was selected for the New Zealand Playwright Exchange and in 2019 she was the Traverse's Scotland-in-Japan residency playwright.

 She has performed extracts of LOST AT SEA at the Scottish Parliament, the European Authors' Festival (Czech Republic, Slovakia and Poland) and as part of France's National Poetry Month.